py-sdl/py-sdl2/doc/tutorial/helloworld.rst

 Hello World
 ===========
 Ahhh, the great tradition of saying "Hello World" in a programming language.
-To whet your appetite, we will do the same with a most simple application, which will display a logo.
+To whet your appetite, we will do this with a most simple application, which will display an image.
 It is not important to understand everything at once, which will be used by the example.
 Nearly all parts used now are explained in later chapters, so do not hesitate, if the one or other explanation is missing.